lcukerd/Android-Instagram-Clone/README.md

 InstaSwipe is an Instagram client for Android.
 It will show posts (images and videos) in fullscreen mode and will let you swipe to get to next post.
 You can also view others profile pic in high resolution in fullscreen.
 All that without logging in.
 It might not seem much but will be heaven for some.

 Originally, this project is a "clone of Instagram" made ,using Firebase(auth,data etc), owned by Mitch Tabian.
-I have edited the source code to make it retrieve real Instagram data and show in the pre-built UI of this project.
-Few pieces of UI that I used here are made/rebuilt by me.
+I have changed the source code to make it retrieve real Instagram data and show in the pre-built UI of this project.Pieces of UI that I used here are made/rebuilt by me.

 I am not using Instagram API, because I might never get accepted to access data out of sandbox API, therefore I am retrieving data from source code of Instagram's web pages.